panacream/lenoai/manager/sub_agents/coding_agent/docs/CODING_AGENT_INSTRUCTIONS.md

 # Sub-Agent Creation Instructions

 This guide explains how to build and register a new sub-agent in the multi-agent framework, following Google ADK best practices and the current project architecture.
-Please refer to C:\Users\malon\Documents\agent4\docs\adk.txt for more information pertaining to Google ADK best practices.
+Please refer to .\docs\google_adk.txt for more information pertaining to Google ADK best practices.

 ---